ZEN (named for racing as: Nice One Zola)

 enjoyed the company of all the other dogs.

-He accompanied AfG on many events and was also so comical, the way he
+He accompanies AfG on many events and is also so comical, the way he

-lay on his back with his legs in the air and tongue hanging out, had
+lies on his back with his legs in the air and tongue hanging out, has

 people in stitches.